What’s the difference between Foul Water Drainage and Surface Water Drainage?

 Technical terms and names

-The names given to the drainage pipes and pipework that make up foul drainage depend based on where they are.
+The names given to the drainage pipe and pipework that make up foul drainage depend based on where they are.

 If the pipes are above ground, you’ll generally find they’re referred to as ‘sanitary pipework’ – but everything underground is referred to as ‘foul drains’ or ‘foul sewers’.

 Don’t worry though; no one will look at your blankly if you refer to a sanitary pipe or vent pipe as foul pipes – it’s just worth knowing if you find yourself exploring the legal terms in building regs guides and paperwork.

 As a general rule, a sewer pipe will be terracotta in colour, where as a grey water of surface water may be black (or even grey or white if above ground).

 Rules and regulations

 As previously mentioned, foul and surface water are both covered in Part H of government Building Regulations – section H1 covers foul water drainage specifically, and section H3 covers rainwater drainage.
 Due to its polluting nature, a larger emphasis is put on how foul discharge is handled, as opposed to cleaner surface drainage.